BOARD OF ADVISORS

 Professor Maxi Scherer

 Prof. Maxi Scherer is Special Counsel at Wilmer Cutler Pickering Hale and Dorr LLP and regularly sits as arbitrator.
 She also holds the Chair for International Arbitration, Dispute Resolution and Energy Law at Queen Mary, University of London, and is Queen Mary’s Director of the Centre for Commercial Law Studies in Paris and of the LLM in Paris programme.
 Prof. Scherer further acts as the General Editor of the Kluwer Journal of International Arbitration.
-Prof. Scherer was previously Global Professor of Law at NYU Law School, Visiting Professor at SciencesPo Law School Paris and Adjunct Professor at the Georgetown Centre of Transnational Legal Studies.
+In addition, Prof. Scherer chairs the Delos Guide to Arbitration Places (GAP).
+She was previously Global Professor of Law at NYU Law School, Visiting Professor at SciencesPo Law School Paris and Adjunct Professor at the Georgetown Centre of Transnational Legal Studies.

 May Tai is managing partner of Herbert Smith Freehills' Greater China offices.
 She specialises in cross-border China-related and regional Asian arbitrations.
 Her practice covers a range of commercial and investment disputes.
 She has advised governments, state-owned entities and commercial clients (including financial institutions and energy companies) in Asia, Europe and the United States, including acting as counsel and advocate in arbitrations under various rules and court proceedings.
 Ms Tai is based in Hong Kong but also spends time in Herbert Smith Freehills' Shanghai and Beijing offices, and has also practiced in London, Singapore and Tokyo.
 She has published several articles on arbitration and dispute resolution, and speaks Bahasa (Malaysian and Indonesian), Chinese (Mandarin and Cantonese) and English.
 She is qualified as a solicitor of England and Wales and Hong Kong, is a CEDR accredited mediator and has sat as sole, chair and co-arbitrator in HKIAC, SIAC and ICC rules arbitrations.